Skip to content

 • Singleton Resilience: Replaced instanceof checks in TempoRuntime with a cross-bundle brand check, ensuring singletons are correctly adopted across bundle boundaries and HMR reloads.

-• Unified Discovery: Consolidated internal storage for term and extension plugins into a single, validated pluginsDb structure.
+• Unified Discovery: Consolidated internal storage for Term and extension plugins into a single, validated pluginsDb structure.

 • Resolved Shadowing: Eliminated parameter shadowing in runtime hook methods to ensure reliable event emission.